-Whether you are looking for a holiday gift for a foodie friend or in search of ways to make the holiday cooking season easier, these 9 gadgets are my personal must-haves.
-Plus, these gadgets aren’t just for the holiday season, so I’m showing you how to use them all year round!
+Whether you are looking for a holiday gift for a foodie friend, building a wedding registry, or in search of ways to make the cooking easier, these 9 gadgets are my personal must-haves.
+I'm not one to stock up on single-use gadgets, and these are items I use almost every single week.

 I am not big on kitchen gadgets.
 They take up space, and I almost always end up using them a few times around the holidays and then they take up kitchen space, get lost, or break.
 This list of gadgets are tools you can actually use in your kitchen year-round.
 And these are items I personally have and use regularly.

 Instead of using cling wrap and foil to cover bowls of food in the refrigerator, these silicone lids are reusable and dishwasher safe.
-During the holiday season and all year round, I use them to cover bowls with the prep-ahead items, washed produce, chilling cookie dough, leftovers, and more.
+I use them to cover bowls with the prep-ahead items, washed produce, chilling cookie dough, leftovers, and more.
 They’re a great way to save money and waste all year.

 I use my instant thermometer multiple times a week all year round.
 Most people purchase a low-quality instant thermometer that they use year and it breaks in the drawer before the next holiday season.
 My advice is to buy a good one you will use all year round.
 I use it on everything from chicken to steak for a perfectly cooked weeknight dinner, and on all my homemade bread.
 Just check the temperature on your roasted chicken, Thanksgiving turkey, t-bone steak, or a loaf of bread and you will know it is cooked perfectly.